GraftonBorge/Mr.Roboger-s-Neighborhood/README.md

 ## Description

 _This is my week three solo project.I need to Create an application that takes a number from a user and returns a range of numbers from 0-5 and the user inputted number 1, 2, and 3 respond "Beep","Boop","Won't you be my neighbor?".
-While also prioritizing the responses of 3, 2, 1, ect. in that order._
+While also prioritizing the responses of 3, 2, 1, in that order._

 ## Setup/Installation Requirements